Definition of Line Break

 The Second Coming!
 Hardly are those words out

 This excerpt is also filled with several line breaks.
-These include “the center cannot hold”, “and everywhere….”
-The poet takes the readers into surprising and multiple ideas.
+These include “the center cannot hold,” “and everywhere the ceremony of innocence is drowned…” The poet takes readers into surprising and multiple ideas.

 And wrinkled lip, and sneer of cold command,